Ram Nath Kovind-led panel recommends holding simultaneous polls to Lok Sabha, state Assemblies

 The high-level committee also recommended the preparation of a common electoral roll in consultation with state election authorities.

-A high-level committee led by former President Ram Nath Kovind on Thursday recommended holding simultaneous polls to the Lok Sabha and state Assemblies, reported PTI.
+A high-level committee led by former President Ram Nath Kovind on Thursday recommended holding simultaneous polls to the Lok Sabha and state Assemblies.

 The panel on “one nation, one election” submitted its report, coming up to 18,626 pages, on the feasibility of implementing simultaneous elections to President Droupadi Murmu at the Rashtrapati Bhavan.